In the modern world, large and even. Poverty is a perennial problem. Billions of people live “on the edge.” Deteriorating access to drinking water

 • People are used to questions from IQ tests.
 Since childhood, we have been able to solve such problems and use abstract thinking, so we do it better.

 We have become better at solving problems on paper, but does this affect real life?
-After all, a person is not a machine, and mistakes often come from an incorrect assessment of information and the characteristics of our perception.
+After all, a person is not a machine, and mistakes often occur from an incorrect assessment of information and the characteristics of our perception.

 We lack critical thinking